-8.3.2.2 CAP_HANDOVER_RESPONSE
+F.3.2.2 CAP_HANDOVER_RESPONSE

-The message is from CAP to CAP.
-This message is used as a response message to the handover request,The target CAP provides some information to the Source CAP.The source CAP will carry the necessary information to STA for STA access to the target CAP.Presence
+The message is from CAP to CAP in Table F. 7.
+This message is used as a response message to the handover request,The CAP-D provides some information to the Serving CAP.The serving CAP will carry the necessary information to STA for STA access to the CAP-D.

+Table F. 7

+CAP_HANDOVER_RESPONSE message body

+Presence